chharvey/counterpoint/docs/reference/functions.md

 add.(2, 3); %== `5`
 ```

-There’s no major advantage of assigning a lambda to a variable,
+Assigning lambdas to variables is discouraged in favor of using a function declaration,
-and in fact this practice is discouraged in favor of using a function declaration.
+especially if all we’re going to do with the function object is call it.
 This can actually do harm if the variable is unfixed,
 since it could be reassigned later and could lead to unpredictable behavior.
 ```
 let unfixed add: (a: int, b: int) => int = (a: int, b: int): int => a + b; % allowed, but bad programming
-% calling the function here will yield one result... add = (a: int, b: int) => a - b; % reassign the function (not recommended) --- notice the mistake
+% calling the function here will return one result... set add = (a: int, b: int) => a - b; % reassign the function (not recommended) --- notice the mistake
-% calling the function here will yield a different result.
+% calling the function here will return a different result.
 ```
 Calling a function at different points at runtime should not produce different results.
 Furthermore, assigning a lambda to a variable requires a lot of upkeep, e.g.,